Modelling the control of West Nile virus using mosquito reduction methods, vaccination of equids, and human behavioral adaptation to the usage of personal protective equipment: Model formulation

 \section{Model formulation}

-Our model consists of a system of first-order ODEs extended from the work of \cite{Laperriere2011}, \cite{Mbaoma2024}, and \cite{rubel2008}.
-We here focus on simulating different WNV control strategies by incorporating a compartment for vaccinated equids, and the human behavioral adaptation to the usage of personal protective equipment (PPEs).
-For detailed derivations of the model terms and parameter values, we refer the reader to the studies by \cite{Laperriere2011}, \cite{Mbaoma2024}, and \cite{rubel2008}.
+Our model consists of a system of first-order ODEs, extending the work of \citet{Laperriere2011}, \citet{Mbaoma2024}, and \citet{rubel2008}.
+We here focus on capturing control methods against WNV.
+Temperature-dependent parameters of the model are fitted from various datasets in \citet{Laperriere2011} and \citet{rubel2008}, and thus, for a more detailed derivation of the baseline WNV model and the thermal parameters, we refer the reader to the studies by \citet{Laperriere2011} and \citet{rubel2008}.

-\underline{Mosquito population:}

-The mosquito population under study consists of four different compartments: mosquito larvae $(L_M),$ susceptible adult mosquitoes $(S_M),$ exposed adult mosquitoes $(E_M),$ and infectious adult mosquitoes $(I_M).$ The adult mosquito population consists only of females, which produce offspring through a temperature-driven birth rate function given by:

-The total adult mosquito population is given by $N_M=S_M+E_M+I_M.$ As already integrated by \cite{rubel2008}, mosquitoes overwinter and re-emerge during spring, while the fraction of non-diapausing mosquitoes is driven by the daylight photoperiod and temperature.
-The overwintering rate is defined as a logistic function of daytime length $D$ given by:

-Given that \textit{Culex} pipiens typically exhibit a high environmental carrying capacity \citep{Lhken2015}, which decreases due to a reduction in the number of available breeding sites, we here introduce the parameter $u_1$ to represent the level of removal and destruction of potential mosquito breeding sites.
-The effectiveness of this intervention is measured by the parameter $e_1$ such that $0 \leq e_1 \leq 1$.
-Parameters $e_i,$ for $i=1,2,3$ measure the effectiveness of the breeding site removal, larvicides and adulticides, respectively.
-When $e_i=0,$ the control method is not effective, and when $e_i=1,$ the control method is highly effective.
-The overall impact on the density of mosquito larvae is then quantified by the product $e_1 u_1$.
-This control method reduces the density of eggs that will be laid and increases the mortality rate of larvae by eliminating stagnant water bodies.
-The natural mortality rate for mosquito larvae is given by the function:
+\subsection{Mosquito population}

+In this study, the mosquito population is divided into four classes: mosquito larvae $(L_M),$ susceptible adults $(S_M),$ exposed adults $(E_M),$ and infectious adults $(I_M).$ The larval population increases through oviposition by adults, assuming that all adult mosquitoes under study are females.
+This recruitment process is proportional to the total adult mosquito population $ N_M=S_M+E_M+I_M$, thereby linking larval births to adult abundance.
+Overwintering dynamics are modelled via a hibernation rate $\delta_M$, which regulates the fraction of adult mosquitoes that lay eggs each year.
+Following \cite{rubel2008}, the fraction of non-diapausing adult mosquitoes is described by a photoperiod-dependent logistic function

+where $D$ denotes the daytime length (in hours).
+The photoperiod depends on calendar day $d$ and geographic latitude $\phi$ through a standard astronomical relationship (see \citealp{rubel2008} for full derivation):